devonpmack/react-pokedex-workshop/README.md

 1. The current pokemon that has been fetched
 2. The function to fetch a different pokemon

-💻 By convention hooks usually return an array:
+By convention hooks usually return an array:

+💻 Return the pokemon state variable and get pokemon function

 ```js
 return [pokemon, getPokemonInfo]
 ```